How much is health insurance in 2026?

 The American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022 did two things to ACA premium tax credits.
 First, they removed the income cap entirely: above 400 percent FPL you still got a subsidy if your benchmark Silver plan cost more than 8.5 percent of income.
 Second, they made the credits more generous at every income band.
 Both provisions sunset on 31 December 2025.

-Combined with medical inflation, GLP-1 drug pressure, and a smaller risk pool, the median 2026 individual marketplace plan is up roughly 21 percent year over year.
-KFF data puts the increase as high as 26 percent in some states.
+Combined with medical inflation, GLP-1 drug pressure, and a smaller risk pool, the national benchmark Silver premium is up about 26 percent year over year, from $497 to $625.
+KFF data puts the increase even higher in some states.